ningxinkang/prediction-model/README.md

 # A Blood-Test Based Predictive Model for the Cognitive Decline in Probable Alzheimer’s Disease Patients

 ## About
 This repository include the code and result of prediction model building, training, and fine-tuning.
+The model is intended to predict cognitive decline in probable AD patients use exRNA level of a specific gene, PHGDH.

 ## Dataset
 The cohort we used to train the predictive model comes from Zhong lab’s previous study, *Presymptomatic Increase of an Extracellular RNA in Blood Plasma Associates with the Development of Alzheimer’s Disease*.
 The data is publicly available on [GEO: GSE136243](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE136243).